by David Greenwalt

 So BMI misses the mark not just by punishing the thickly muscled (rare) but also by giving too much credit to the skinny fat and/or couch potatoes.

-BMI Needs Three Friends But, For Now, It Only Gets One
+BMI Needs Two Friends But, For Now, It Only Gets One

 As sick as I am of BMI being demonized because of these, supposedly, thickly muscled freaks throwing off the BMI calculation I absolutely believe BMI gives TOO much credit to all skinny fats but especially the middle-aged and elderly.
 And, because BMI wasn’t designed to measure fitness, only fatness, BMI completely misses MOST aspects of fitness (i.e., muscle strength, muscle endurance, flexibility, aerobic capacity, anaerobic capacity, agility).